jcooper-korg/AlarmPanel/README.md

 # Custom Alarm Panel Card

+NOTE: May 2024.
+This card was last tested working ok with Home Assistant 2021.12.1.
+It is known to NOT work properly in Home Assistant 2024.5.2.
+Unfortunately, I haven't been regularly updating HA, so I'm not sure at what point it broke.
+I don't have time now to diagnose the problem, so please consider this repo unmaintained and unsupported, until further notice.

 This custom alarm panel card was forked in September 2020 from [Kevin Cooper's repo](https://github.com/JumpMaster/custom-lovelace) (no relation).

 I have included my complete working [manual alarm control panel](https://www.home-assistant.io/integrations/manual/) configuration, automations, script, lovelace dashboard, etc in the [ExampleConfig](https://github.com/jcooper-korg/AlarmPanel/tree/master/ExampleConfig) folder.